 Both these Rubella Ballet releases were eagarly snatched up by a young Penguin in 1982 and I enjoyed the 7″ single so much at the time I went out and bought another one with a different coloured cover from Small Wonder Records in Walthamstow…Oh those crazy care free daze…!

 Rubella Ballet recorded two well recieved John Peel sessions for the BBC, the only time they have been payed (correctly and with no drama involved) for a session supposedly.
 One of these sessions is uploaded onto this KYPP site if you care to search for it using the search function.

 Pete Fender left at the end of 1982 and soon afterwards joined Omega Tribe as a full-time member, having been their early mentor and record producer.

 Rubella Ballet went through many line up changes over the years and are still performing and releasing CDs to this day.
 Zillah and Sid are the only members of the band left from those days in 1981, although saying that last time I saw the band in Walthamstow with a reformed Lack Of Knowledge and a reformed Eratics (under the name Peckanpah) just a few years ago they had Pete Fender playing guitar so I dunno…

-The three personal photos are from Sid and Zillah’s collection.
-Thanks to them in advance!
+The three personal photographs are from Sid and Zillah’s collection.
+Thanks to all of those kind people in advance!

 KYPP’s very own Tony D’s piece on Rubella Ballet originally printed early on in 1982 in Punk Lives magazine issue 3 is a nicely written article and well worth a read.
 I have no idea why he calls himself Kilty McGuire, perhaps Tony could enlighten the browsers who may be reading this post?